Ephelcomenus: Palaeoecology

 The exact stratigraphic range of Ephelcomenus, while clearly within the Palaeogene period, remains uncertain.
 The Eocene environmental trends and faunal assemblages of western Europe differed dramatically from those of the continent in the Oligocene due to warmer and subtropical climates plus strong levels of endemism given the isolation of western Europe as an archipelago from other landmasses by the early Eocene.
 The Anoplotheriidae, which Ephelcomenus belongs to, was one of the European artiodactyl groups endemic to Europe.
+In his thesis, Weppe suggested that the stratigraphic range of Ephelcomenus may have been at ~MP16.

 If Ephelcomenus was present in western Europe during the middle Eocene-earliest Oligocene prior to the Grande Coupure extinction/turnover event, that means that it would have likely been present with a wide variety of other artiodactyls, namely those of endemic families (i.e. Choeropotamidae, Cebochoeridae, Mixtotheriidae, Xiphodontidae, Cainotheriidae, and other members of Anoplotheriidae) and more widespread families (Dichobunidae, Tapirulidae, and Anthracotheriidae).
 It also likely could have coexisted with other mammals such as the Perissodactyla (Palaeotheriidae), Primates (Adapoidea and Omomyoidea), Hyaenodonta (Hyaenodontinae, Hyainailourinae, and Proviverrinae), Carnivoramorpha (Miacidae), Carnivora (small-sized Amphicyonidae), and endemic rodents (Pseudosciuridae, Theridomyidae, and Gliridae).

 If the anoplotheriid genus either survived past the Grande Coupure or was exclusive to the Oligocene, it would have coexisted with post-Grande Coupure survivors as well as non-endemic immigrant faunas originating from eastern Eurasia.
 Examples of immigrant faunas include later anthracotheres, ruminants (Gelocidae, Lophiomerycidae, and Bachitheriidae), rhinocerotoids (Rhinocerotidae, Amynodontidae, and Eggysodontidae), carnivorans (Nimravidae, Ursidae and later Amphicyonidae), eastern Eurasian rodents (Eomyidae, Cricetidae, and Castoridae), and eulipotyphlans (Erinaceidae).